tozd/waf/README.md

 To run apps locally, you need a HTTPS TLS certificate (as required by HTTP2).
 When running locally you can use [mkcert](https://github.com/FiloSottile/mkcert), a tool to create a local CA keypair which is then used to create a TLS certificate.
-Use Go 1.19 or newer.

 ```sh
 go install filippo.io/mkcert@latest